 Be meticulous about your appearance – Show up in sharp clothing, tuck in your shirt, avoid wearing your cap backwards and mud being caked on your shoes.
 Your appearance speaks volumes about you as a person, and the neatly appointed golfer, like a businessman, gives the impression he thinks the golf course and the people there are special.

 Turn off technology – Nothing is more annoying than a cell phone ringing and distracting your fellow player during their backswing.
 If you’re not familiar with the settings on your phone to keep it silent, power it off.
 If it’s a must to make a call, move away from the other players and keep the call brief as if they didn’t know you even made a call.

 Help out your fellow players – It is very easy to help our your fellow players by simply paying attention.
 This can be done by looking for lost balls, watching errant shots, picking up that extra club left on the fringe or the headcover dropped next to the tee, and return it to its owner after saying, “Nice shot!”
 See a cart out of position or a provisional ball that needs picking up?
 Fix it…don’t just walk by it.

 The little things – There are dozens of etiquette rules not mentioned above by Arnold Palmer such as laying the flagstick down carefully, tamping down spike marks when you’re walking off a green, and letting faster groups play through.
 All of these are easy to learn.
-All it takes is a observing, a sharp eye and considerate heart.
-Keep in mind golf has a way of returning favors.
-By practicing these 10 golf etiquette rules from Arnold Palmer, you are surely to be repaid tenfold.
+All it takes is an observing, a sharp eye and considerate heart.
+Keep in mind golf has a way of returning favours.
+By practising these 10 golf etiquette rules from Arnold Palmer, you are sure to be repaid tenfold.